 4 min read

-Syedur Rahman of Rahman Ravelli details a recent judgement that could be of huge importance in crypto-related fraud and asset recovery cases.
+In Ion Science Ltd and Duncan Johns v Persons Unknown, Binance Holdings Limited and Payward Limited, the applicants were represented by Rahman Ravelli.
+Syedur Rahman details the recent judgement that could be of huge importance in crypto-related fraud, cryptocurrency and asset recovery cases.

 The case is notable because: